apache/spark/python/docs/source/getting_started/installation.rst

 Using Conda
 -----------

-Conda is an open-source package management and environment management system which is a part of `Anaconda <https://docs.continuum.io/anaconda/>`_ distribution.
+Conda is an open-source package management and environment management system which is a part of the `Anaconda <https://docs.continuum.io/anaconda/>`_ distribution.
 It is both cross-platform and language agnostic.

 Conda can be used to create a virtual environment from terminal as shown below: